kbecker0619/cwsw_lib/readme.md

 # CWSW Library

 This repo holds the full set of documents for the small CWSW Library.
-Note: the source code itself is attached as a GIT "submodule".
+Being the building block upon which other CWSW components are built, it has no dependencies to other CWSW components.
+Note: The source code itself is attached as a GIT "submodule."

-This component is best placed in the Services layer.
+This component is best placed in the Services layer (if you have one).
 It contains core, stateless, utility functions that can be called by any application or driver layer module.

 Folder | Description
 :---   | :---